sharmkn/sharmkn/README.md

 #### 💬 3rd year Mechatronic Engineering/Computer Science student | Software Engineering Intern

-📝 I primarily work with ReactJS as my job revolves around front-end development, but in my own time I've been working on projects that are mainly in Python.

 🙇‍♀️ My interests lie within cybersecurity and artificial intelligence, and hope to dive deeper within both disciplines as I continue studying both within and outside of my degree.

 🎯 I enjoy playing around with a good API, web scraping, and designing UIs.